draganm/l5db/rfc/0002-database_blocks.md

 This has the advantage of a very compact representation of the block length (only one byte) and will enable us to implement buddy algorithm for allocation (subject of one of the following RFCs).

-The down side of using of a power of 2 for the block length is that space will be wasted when the data is just a byte or two larger than available in smaller block.
+The downside of using a power of 2 for the block length is that space will be wasted when the data is just a byte or two larger than available in smaller block.
 Worst case scenario would be up to 50% of unused data in a block.
 On average this waste should be around 25% given a even distribution of data length.